oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_024.png " ")

+    There should be alternative, bulk labeling option to label your images.

 ## Task 2: Bulk image labeling

 We have 4881 images to label.
-This is too much to label images manually, hence we will use Python program to label images programmatically.
+This is too much to label images manually, hence we will use a python program to label images programmatically.

 Oracle provides code which can be adjusted and used in your specific case.
 You can find the *original code* on [Github](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/master/data_labeling_examples).

 ![](./images/lab2_025.png " ")

-We have used original Python code and adjusted it to this labs requirements.
-You will upload this adjusted code to your OCI environment and run it there.
+For the purpose of this labe, we have used original python code and adjusted it already to this workshop requirements.
+You will upload this adjusted code to your OCI environment and run bulk image labeling from there.

 1. Step 1: Download Python code.

     Download [lab2.zip](./files/lab2.zip) to your computer.

-    You don't have to extract the zip file to your laptop as you will upload it as such to your OCI environment.
+    You don't have to extract downloaded zip file to your laptop as you will upload it as such to your OCI environment.

     If unzipped, *lab2.zip* has the following structure: